iggredible/copy-formatter/README.md

 ## TODO

-Create a keyboard shortcut, so user can use Vimium for a complete mouseless experience!
+- [ ] Create a keyboard shortcut, so user can use Vimium for a complete mouseless experience!
+- [ ] Create an export and import